-Tree corridor: a line of trees in the public street or collections of trees in private gardens in a roughly linear form.
+Tree corridor: a line of trees along or close to the boundary of one or more adjoining gardens.

 Tree Preservation Order (TPO): a mechanism for securing the preservation of single or groups of trees of acknowledged amenity value.
 A tree subject to a tree preservation order may not normally be topped, lopped or felled without the consent of the local planning authority.